mysql/mysql-operator/tests/README.md

     - k3d cluster create --image=rancher/k3s:v1.23.6-k3s1

 --ip-family=[ipv4|ipv6|dual]\
     sets the networking IP family.
 By default, it is 'ipv4'.
-At the moment, it is supported only for the environment 'kind'.
+At the moment, it is supported only for the environment 'kind'.\
+    to run against `ipv6` and `dual` the following command:\
+    `sudo sysctl net.ipv6.conf.all.disable_ipv6`\
+    should return `0`

 --nodes={number}\
     sets the number of nodes to use